TwilightWingsStudio/SSE-Legacy/README.md

 IFeel support is disabled in the open source version of Serious Engine 1 due to copyright issues.
 In case if you need IFeel support you will have to copy IFC22.dll and ImmWrapper.dll from the original game into the `/Bin/` folder.

+DiscordRichPresence binaries are not included into repository.
+You can take compiled binaries here ( https://github.com/discordapp/discord-rpc/releases ), Just put discord-rpc.dll into the `/Bin/` folder.

 Running
 -------